-As this is a new virus, we are still learning how it may affect you and your baby.
+We are still learning how the COVID-19 virus may affect you and your baby.
 Our current understanding is based on women who get the virus late in their pregnancy.
-There is no information yet about women who may have had an infection in early pregnancy.
+We are continuing to monitor information as it becomes available to help us understand how women who have had an infection in early pregnancy are affected.
 We expect that most pregnant women who get the virus will experience cold and flu like symptoms.

 It is important to protect yourself and your baby.
 The NSW Government website has information on how to protect yourself and others.

-There is a lot more we need to understand about COVID-19, but to date it seems there is no evidence of harm to babies of women who have a suspected or confirmed COVID-19 in pregnancy.
+There is a lot more we need to understand about COVID-19, but to date there is no evidence of harm to babies born to women who are suspected or confirmed to have COVID-19 in pregnancy.

 In other countries some babies born to women with COVID-19 have been born early (prematurely).
 In most cases doctors advised that the baby should be born early because the mother was unwell.

-It is safe and important to visit and stay connected with all the maternity care providers involved in your pregnancy and birth care and to contact them if you are worried about anything.
-It is also really important that you have all the usual tests, immunisations and check ups you need during pregnancy.
+It is safe and important to stay connected with all the maternity care providers involved in your pregnancy and birth care and to contact them if you are worried about anything.
+It is also really important that you have all the usual tests, vaccinations and check-ups you need during pregnancy.

 Our high-quality maternity and newborn services continue to be provided, including routine antenatal investigations, ultrasounds, maternal and fetal assessments and birth care.

-To keep you, your baby and the staff looking after you safe, hospitals may change the way care is provided including:
+To keep you, your baby and the staff looking after you safe, hospitals may have changed the way care is provided including: